trecakov/rhcsa9/exam_prep/ordered_task_list.md

-# Ordered Task List
-This task list is written so all dependencies are covered in order.
-There might be one or two gotchas in there, but nothing should require redoing.

 **1.** Break into server2 and set the password as `password`.
 Set the target as multi-user and make sure it boots into that automatically.
 Reboot to confirm.